-Loans and receivable balances are all short-term in nature.
+The majority of loans and receivable balances are all short-term in nature.
 The principal amounts receivable on these balances are materially the same as fair value and as such credit risk has not had a significant impact on the valuation of the balances.